bigdog2809/jarvis/README.md

 ## what he can do?##
-translate
+translate.
-parsing
+parsing.
-answer for qustions
+answer for qustions.
-and more
+and more.